ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/ttd/Readme.md

     Additionally, the relationship information of a pair is combined and the information is written into the TSV file.

 In the last step, the cypher queries are executed with the Neo4j cypher-shell.

+To get the latest information of CHEMBL you need to remove the data/api_infos.tsv.